Becoming someone specifically targeted by Kessler wasn’t bad enough—on top of that, my face had been exposed to a murderer.

 Huh?

-Sensing this was no ordinary item, he glanced around and quickly ducked into a nearby storage room to check the details.
+Alarmed by the suspicious item, I quickly looked around and slipped into a nearby storage room to check the details.

 [‘Black Hand Gloves’